 - 7 – 8 cups fresh blackberries, (4 – 5 pints)

 - 1 Tbsp arrowroot or tapioca starch

 - Preheat oven to 350°F and lightly grease an 8×8-inch baking dish, 9-inch pie dish or skillet with nonstick cooking spray.
 Set aside.

 - In a large mixing bowl, toss the blackberries coconut sugar, lemon juice, vanilla, and tapioca starch.
 Spoon blackberries into the greased dish.

-- In a separate bowl, mix together rolled oats, almond flour, walnuts, and salt until well combined.
-Pour maple syrup and melted coconut oil on top and mix using your hands.
+- In a separate bowl, mix together rolled oats, almond flour, walnuts, cinnamon, and salt until well combined.
+Pour maple syrup and melted coconut oil and vanilla on top and mix using your hands.

 - Spread the cobbler oat mixture evenly on top of the blackberries.

 - Bake for 40 – 50 minutes, until the top, is golden crisp and the blackberries are bubbly.
 I baked mine for about 45 minutes.

 - Let cool for 10 – 15 minutes before enjoying!